agustinc10/Exercises/README.md

-# Python Practice Excercises
+# Practice Excercises
 ## A repo with the only purpose of start using/understanding GitHub

-It will contain simple Python, C and C++ but those exeercises won't be the goal themselves.
+It will contain simple Python, C and C++ exercises but those exercises won't be the goal themselves.
 <!--
 ### Diagram
 None